 Overall, the social media landscape is constantly changing.
 However, there are a couple of constants:

 - Social media is growing around the world.
-Exactly how that growth will look remains to be seen, but we can expect more from social networks moving forward.
+Exactly how that growth will look remains, but we can expect more from social networks moving forward.